chreden/trview/README.md

 At the bottom left of the screen are the current camera coordinates.
 You can click on X, Y, or Z and enter camera coordinates to go that location.
 Tab will cycle from X to Y to Z and enter will confirm the change.

+## Context Menu
+The context menu is opened by right clicking in the 3D view.

+### Add Waypoint
+Add a new route waypoint at this position.
+This is only available when a surface was clicked.

+### Add Mid-Waypoint
+Add a new route waypoint at the centre of the square that was clicked.
+This is only available when a floor was clicked.

+### Remove Waypoint
+Remove the clicked waypoint from the route.
+This is only available when a waypoint was clicked.

+### Orbit Here
+Switch the camera to orbit mode and orbit around the position that was right clicked when the context menu was opened.
+This is only available when a surface was clicked on.

+### Hide
+Hide the clicked entity or trigger.
+This can be unhidden from the view menu or the items or triggers window.
+This is only available if an item or trigger was clicked.

 ## Menus